HiroShinke/ParsecP/README.md

 inspired by Parsec library for Haskell (http://hackage.haskell.org/package/parsec)

-## Requirement

-## Usage

-Let me show a simple calculator program using ParsecP bellow.
+I show a simple calculator program using ParsecP bellow.
 This is a straightforward port of an example of the use of pChainl1 in the Text.Parsec hackage page